 It provides a variety of protection mechanisms for WordPress at various levels.

-Many WordPress security plugins are excellent at protecting users from external attacks, but they aren’t so good at protecting them from internal dangers.
+Many WordPress security plugins are excellent at protecting users from external attacks but aren’t so good at protecting them from internal dangers.
 This plugin also provides many protections against logged-in users, which is a major advantage.

 Salting passwords is a small security feature that is very helpful.
 Salting, in addition to enforcing minimum password quality, goes a long way toward protecting logged-in users.